 With the same national Structure, monitoring of Spanish participation in combined response operations with allies or partners from the Joint Force Core, is being executed:

 The Commander of the Operations Command arranges the use of the Joint Force Core assigned to the national expeditionary response operations, as well as leading it.

 Moreover, the Commander of the Operations Command is integrating the Cyber-defence into the Permanent Operations Framework Plan.

 The Headquarters of the Operations Command, in order to plan, conduct and follow the Operations is structured in the following way:

-In January 2013, the Spanish Chief of the Defence Staff (JEMAD in Spanish), approved, by Ministerial Order, the establishment of the Joint Special Operations Command (MCOE in Spanish), directly dependent on the Commander of the Operations Command (CMOPS in Spanish).
-From its creation on October 2014, it is established at Retamares Military Base in Pozuelo de Alarcón (Madrid).
+On January 2013, the Spanish Chief of the Defence Staff (JEMAD in Spanish), approved, by Ministerial Order, the establishment of the Joint Special Operations Command (MCOE in Spanish), directly dependent on the Commander of the Operations Command (CMOPS in Spanish).
+From its creation on October 2014, it is based at Retamares Military Base in Pozuelo de Alarcón (Madrid).
 MCOE has assumed all the tasks included in the Joint Special Operations.